-So they understand exactly what to expect, I'll supply buyers with an overview of the whole deal.
+So they'll understand exactly what they can expect, I like to give buyers an overview of the whole deal.

 Below are my nine steps to purchasing a home.

-When you're ready to get started, just contact me here or e-mail me at .
-I'm glad to address questions you have regarding this information.
+When you're ready to get started, you can contact me here or e-mail me at .
+I'm happy to answer any questions you have regarding this information.

-When you start your search, you'll probably want to make a list of items you want to have, get a feel for what neighborhoods you'd like to live in, and start planning around your budget.
+When you begin your search, you'll want to assemble a check list of features you want, get a plan of what school districts you'd like to live in, and start planning your budget.